Class 9 “The Adventures of Toto” Ruskin Bond

 A4: Toto’s behaviour consistently reflects his mischievous nature throughout the story.
 He is described as playful yet disruptive, constantly getting into trouble with his antics.
 For instance, Toto tears apart ornamental wallpaper and destroys clothes, such as the school blazer.

-His ability to cause chaos extends to meals, where he not only stuffs himself with food meant for humans but also throws dishes and objects at people when angered.
-Toto’s mischievous streak is also evident in his bathing habits, where he tests the water temperature and enjoys creating a spectacle, as well as his daring attempt to bathe in a boiling kettle.
+His ability to cause chaos extends to meals, where he not only stuffs himself with human food but also throws dishes and otherobjects at people when angered.
+Toto’s mischievous streak is also evident in his bathing habits: he tests the water temperature and enjoys creating a spectacle, and he even attempts to bathe in a boiling kettle.

 Toto’s actions consistently highlight his playful but troublesome nature, ultimately leading to the decision that he is too much to handle as a long-term pet.